-At Community School, students are encouraged to follow paths of inquiry, dig deep into topics that spark a passion, and share their love for learning with the school community.
+At Sun Valley Community School, students are encouraged to follow paths of inquiry, dig deep into topics that spark a passion, and share their love for learning with the school community.

 Several hallmark projects and presentations in the Middle and Upper School years reflect our students’ engagement in this journey of discovery.
-To sit in the audience at these presentations is to see Community School’s mission manifest; our students exude an earned confidence and mastery of material that is unique and inspiring.
+To sit in the audience at these presentations is to see our school's mission manifest; our students exude an earned confidence and mastery of material that is unique and inspiring.

 In fifth grade, students work on a semester-long Genius Hour project, which allows them to explore topics of interest, focus in on an area of personal passion, conduct research, engage in hands-on learning to create an end-product, and then present their process and product—be it a musical performance, a video, a comic strip, or an electric car—to the school community.
 The process involves in-depth research, reflective journaling, goal setting, and creativity as students invest themselves in their subject.
 The projects then culminate with a three-to-five minute presentation in which each student shares their topic.

 In eighth grade, Middle School students embark on a self-directed research project that allows them to become experts in subjects they’re passionate about and represents the culmination of the project-based, experiential Middle School curriculum.
 Through in-depth research, interviews, and practical experience focused on their area of interest, they produce a written paper and a 20-minute presentation.

 Throughout the school year, seniors give two presentations: one at graduation, called “Senior Reflection,” and one at Upper School Assembly, called “Senior Speech.”

 Senior Speeches are meant to deliver valuable advice to underclassmen and to provide seniors an opportunity to reflect on what they have learned during their time at Community School.
 The advice is honest, candid, and comes from the hearts of our students.